Immune Boosting Tips During The Coronavirus Outbreak

 Yes, it can be tough to stay active since we are stuck indoors and cannot go to the gym or go for our everyday run but there are a ton of fitness companies that are doing virtual classes for their members.
-You can also work out by using at home workouts from YouTube and Instagram Lives that are free to use.
-Yoga is also a great option while you are at home as it involves movements, breath work, and meditation that can assist in enhancing feelings of calm and clarity.
+You can also work out by using at-home workouts from YouTube and Instagram Lives that are free to use.
+Yoga is also a great option while you are at home as it involves movements, breathwork, and meditation that can assist in enhancing feelings of calm and clarity.
 Staying active and exercising will help your immune system tremendously.
 Exercise increases blood circulation and has an anti-inflammatory effect on the body.
 We want to make sure that we get moderate-intensity exercise 3-5 times a week for 30-45 minutes.
-Short episodes of high intensity workout does not boost your immune system.
+Short episodes of high-intensity workouts do not boost your immune system.

 Reduce Inflammation Causing Culprits

 Inflammation is caused when our bodies are trying to give us a signal that our body is under threat.
-Alcohol and smoking is one of these culprits.
+Alcohol and smoking are one of these culprits.
 Sometimes to cope with stress many can turn to alcohol but drinking can lead to the depletion of immune cells.
-Smoking can create respiratory issues which can be super harmful for your immue system especially during the coronavirus outbreak.
-A ton of refined suger, fatty meats, processed meats, refined carbohydrates, and certain vegetable oils cause inflammation in the body.
+Smoking can create respiratory issues which can be super harmful to your immune system, especially during the coronavirus outbreak.
+A ton of refined sugar, fatty meats, processed meats, refined carbohydrates, and certain vegetable oils cause inflammation in the body.